 - If you love British soaps – BritBox has next-day availability for Emmerdale, Coronation Street, and EastEnders (along with a few other shows with next-day availability)

-- If you enjoy a lot of lifestyle content like Countryfile, Coast, Fantasy Homes by the Sea, Flog It, and The Hairy Bikers
+- If you enjoy a lot of lifestyle content like Countryfile, Coast, Escape to the Country, Fantasy Homes by the Sea, Flog It, and The Hairy Bikers

 If All Else Fails…

 If you still can’t make up your mind, remember you can get a free trial of both Acorn TV and BritBox.
 If and when you decide you want to cancel one or the other, here are the instructions.
 It’s all very easy, and you don’t even have to talk to a human to do it.

 Your Thoughts on the Acorn TV vs. BritBox debate?